 How to build a networked strategy

-Business strategy at its very core is about honing in on what makes something work, and formulating a plan in order to capitalise on pre-established areas of success, as well as preparing for future growth.
-Innovations in business strategy are currently one of the major avenues of technological and social advancement, and for good reason – a healthy strategy is at the very core of every organisation.
+Business strategy at its very core is about honing in on what makes something work, and formulating a plan in order to capitalize on pre-established areas of success, as well as preparing for future growth.
+Innovations in business strategy are currently one of the major avenues of technological and social advancement, and for good reason – a healthy strategy is at the very core of every organization.

 Community and strategy

 The word ‘community’ is thrown a lot these days.
 From the Gig Economy to the Uber community, corporations are aware the connectivity of devices and strategies has a human element to it – we’re all increasingly more connected.